How to Choose the Right Pediatrician

 It is therefore crucial that you find out if your doctor is a well-trained, experienced and hard-working professional.
 It is actually very important where a doctor received his training, as a residency in a top academic institution allows for exposure to a true diversity in patients and diseases, as well as guidance from top experts in the sub-specialty fields, including development, cardiology and dermatology, among others.
 Click here to learn more about my education and experience.

 And experience really does matter in this case.
 We all have to start somewhere, but when it comes to giving advice on pediatric topics or treating a sick child, you want someone with plenty of experience under his belt.
-Each year I see about 5,000 new patients, and after 18 years, that’s almost 90,000 child-parent-doctor interactions.
+Each year I see about 5,000 new patients, and after 22 years, that’s over 100,000 child-parent-doctor interactions.
 Doctors are always learning because each child is different, but it’s experience that allows a doctor to take a balanced approach while making a diagnosis quickly and efficiently.

 The Office and Staff